zhangxx110/leakCanary-mutiTask/README.md

-# LeakCanary
+# LeakCanary-mutiTask

 A memory leak detection library for Android and Java.

-*“A small leak will sink a great ship.”* - Benjamin Franklin
+LeakCanary  has the follow bugs,:
+-  Could not dump heap to hprof file , if previous analysis still in progress.
+-  At the end of analysis, no prompt.

+LeakCanary-mutiTask  has the follow advantages:
+- put all watched Object  in task queue, and anaysis one by one.
+- Show toast only at the end of anaysis when one task finish.

 ![screenshot.png](assets/screenshot.png)